-Despite all we’re told about sun protection, more than one-third of adults admit to getting sunburned in the past year.
+Despite all we’re told about sun protection, more than one third of adults admit to getting sunburned in the past year.
 While the immediate symptoms of a sunburn are only temporary, the long-term damage is permanent and can emerge years later.
-Read on for our guide to caring for sunburned skin - and how you can prevent it from occurring in the first place.
+Read on for our guide to caring for sunburned skin, including the symptoms of sunburned skin, the stages of sunburned skin and how you can prevent it from occurring in the first place.

 A sunburn is skin damage caused by ultraviolet (UV) radiation from the sun.
 When your skin is exposed to UV rays, it releases a pigment called melanin to protect itself.
-Melanin acts as a natural sunscreen by absorbing the energy from UV rays and redistributing it.
-However, it can only provide so much protection - if you are spending too much time in the sun, your tan can quickly become a sunburn.
+Melanin acts as a natural sunscreen by absorbing and redistributing the energy from UV rays.
+However, it can only provide so much protection – if you are spending too much time in the sun, your tan can quickly become a sunburn.

-When you sunburn, your body produces chemicals called inflammatory mediators which increase blood flow in the affected area(s).
+When you experience sunburn, your body produces chemicals called inflammatory mediators which increase blood flow in the affected area(s).
 This action produces a sunburn’s characteristic redness, warmth and swelling.
 While you may immediately notice a pink hue and rise in temperature, it takes up to 24 hours for a sunburn’s full effects to set in.
-In other words, don’t be surprised if your slight burn becomes lobster-like by day two.
+In other words, don’t be surprised if your slight burn has turned 50 shades of red by day two.

 UVA Vs. UVB Rays